awanderlyss/node-intro/README.md

 -   Vizualize the difference between Node and other backend environments, such as Sinatra.
 -   Set up a basic server
 -   Create a GET request with vanilla Node.
--   Install and include node modules using ES6 and ES5
+-   Install and include node modules

 ## What is Node?